ingridi-franceschi/IBM-road/README.md

 This is a repository for sharing an individual-based model developed for simulating how traffic flow influences population persistence across different combinations of life-history traits – daily movement distance, reproductive strategy, and road-crossing probability – and behavioral using terrestrial medium-to-large mammals as model.
 This model was developed in R environment.

 This repository is organized as it follows.
+- analysis: Here you find the R scripts to run the analysis of variance models and  sensitivity analysis.
 - code: Here you find the main R scripts to run the model.
-- analysis: Here you find the R scripts to run the analysis of variance models and  sensitivity analysis .
 - figure: Here you find the R scripts to create the same figures reported.

 # Authors